chunbaobao/Deep-JSCC-PyTorch/README.md

 # Deep JSCC
-This implements training of deep JSCC models for wireless image transmission as described in the paper [Deep Joint Source-Channel Coding for Wireless Image Transmission](https://ieeexplore.ieee.org/abstract/document/8723589) by PyTorch.
+This implements training of deep JSCC models for wireless image transmission as described in the paper [Deep Joint Source-Channel Coding for Wireless Image Transmission](https://ieeexplore.ieee.org/abstract/document/8723589) by Pytorch.
 And there has been a [Tensorflow and keras implementations ](https://github.com/irdanish11/DJSCC-for-Wireless-Image-Transmission).

 This is my first time to use PyTorch and git to reproduce a paper, so there may be some mistakes.
 If you find any, please let me know.
 Thanks!
 ## Architecture